tuckerchapin/tuckerchapin.github.io/README.md

 - [ ] issue management
   - [ ] create a whitelisting/auth system
   - [ ] delete foreign issues
-- [ ] figure out how to template files into each other as partials
+- [X] figure out how to template files into each other as partials
+  - [ ] is there a way to register a partial resolver?
 - [ ] figure out how to support external configs, both of static json and custom helpers for extensions